iluvjava/Maths/Notebook 2.0/AMATH 584/Conjugate Gradient with Krylov Subspace.md

 > $$
 > x^{(k)} \in \langle \mathcal{K}_k \rangle
 > $$
 > And there exists a set of $n$ A-Orthogonal vector $d_i$ that spans $\mathcal{K}_n$ eventually.
 Recall that, this is possible through the process of **Gram Schimdtz Conjugation** from the previous section.
 It can be used to make A-Orthogonal vectors using the Evolving Krylov Subspace.
 Therefore, this assumption is legit.
-The hypothesis also assumes that $d_0$ is on the same line as $b$.
+The hypothesis also assumes that $d_0$ is on the same line as $v$.

 By the assumption that $x^{(k)} \in \langle \mathcal{K}_k\rangle$, we know that $x^{(k)}\in \langle d_0, d_1, \cdots d_{k - 1}\rangle$, giving us: